 17 Nov 2017 What You Need to Know About Fire Insurance Policies

 California wildfires have taken a huge toll on human life and property this year.
-Hundreds of people were injured or killed in the Napa wine region.
-Thousands of homes and acres of land were destroyed.
 As the victims of these fires have sought reimbursement for damages or even the replacement of their homes, some of them faced a startling realization when their insurance companies denied coverage for certain losses.
 This article aims to provide a brief summary of what you need to know about fire insurance policies.

 Coverage denial is a recurring issue because the insurance companies do not always clearly explain what is covered.
 Sometimes this lack of information can be remedied by the insured carefully studying and researching the insurance policy.
 Most of the time, however, the policy language is convoluted and can be misleading.